Taxonomies - the basics

 Anyone can use the metadata taxonomies for navigation as long as taxonomy navigation has been enabled for an archive, but to create the actual taxonomy content (see below) a user needs to be a taxonomy manager.

 Creating a taxonomy is a process that involves several steps.
 To this end, we have created a step-by-step guide to get you started, shown below.

-However, planning the taxonomy is crucial to create content that users will easily recognize and be able to use with minimal effort.
-Therefore, we have created a checklist for planning taxonomy content that outlines some good practices to this end.
+Planning the taxonomy is crucial to create content that users easily recognize and can use with minimal effort.
+The checklist for planning taxonomy content outlines some good practices.

 - Setting up a taxonomy

 - Step-by-step instructions to set up a taxonomy on your FotoWeb DAM system.